Advocacy and Family Caregiver Supports provided by Maryland State Agencies

 Developmental Disabilities Administration

-Low Intensity Support Services – grants to assist adults with developmental disabilities and families with a child with developmental disabilities in purchasing services and/or items to address needs.
+Low Intensity Support Services –these grants assist adults with developmental disabilities and families with a child with developmental disabilities in purchasing services and/or items to address needs.

 Prevention and Health Promotion Administration